1jour1vin

 About the wine:

 Beautiful, expressive, and open aromas, very fragrant, with notes of vibrant violets and black cherries.
-Supple and full of energy, it exhibits a certain tension, due to fairly pronounced acidity that pairs perfectly with the rich sweetness of the black fruits (blackcurrant and raspberry).
+Supple and full of energy, it exhibits a certain tension due to its fairly pronounced acidity, which pairs perfectly with the rich, fleshy sweetness of the black fruits (blackcurrant and raspberry).
 I love its character: this wine has personality and precision.
-It is a very pleasant and captivating wine, with excellent balance, beautiful structure, and good backbone, which should soften and perhaps thicken slightly with time.
+It’s a very pleasant and captivating wine, with excellent balance, beautiful structure, and good backbone, which should soften and perhaps become slightly fuller-bodied with age.
 I’m sure it will be a marvel.
 A mineral note of crushed stone on the finish.
 One of the lowest yields ever recorded, at 22 hl/ha.
 2026–2050

 Guide Hachette des vins